-You should pay attention to any symptom suggestive of MS. Early diagnosis of MS is important because a new generation of treatments introduced in the 1990s can reduce the frequency and severity of MS attacks.
-In fact, research has prompted health care professionals to change the diagnostic criteria to treat more cases of MS as early as possible.
+You should pay attention to any symptom suggestive of MS. Early diagnosis of MS is important because treatment can reduce how often and how severe your MS attacks are.
+In fact, research has led health care professionals to change the diagnostic criteria to treat more cases of MS as early as possible.

-At this point, there are no symptoms, physical findings or tests that alone can definitively show that a person has MS. Instead, physicians use several strategies, including a medical history, neurologic exam, tests such as visual evoked potentials (VEPs) and spinal taps and imaging tests such as magnetic resonance imaging (MRI), to make a diagnosis.
+At this point, there are no symptoms, physical findings or tests that alone can show for certain that a person has MS. Instead, physicians use several strategies to make a diagnosis.